kmgowda/SBK/sbm/README.md

 ```

-Note that the SBK-RAM indicates the number of active connections and maximum connections in a session.
+Note that the SBM indicates the number of active connections and maximum connections in a session.
-while running an SBK instance make sure that you supply the RAM Host address (IP address).
+while running an SBK instance make sure that you supply the SBM Host address (IP address).
 Optionally you supply the
 port number too , the default port number is **9717**.

 A sample SBK instance execution output is as follows: